[Better Sex Products Review] For Play Couples’ Chocolate

 So How Did It Feel?

-I was deeply cynical about this product, folks.
-Really, I cannot express that enough.
-I went in fully assuming that my reaction was going to be a severely underwhelmed “well, it’s lube, so that’s good I guess?”
+I cannot overstate the cynicism with which I approached this product.
+I set out to write this Morgasm CBD lube review fully assuming that my reaction was going to be an underwhelmed “well, it’s lube, so… that’s good I guess?”

-So imagine my shock and delight on discovering that it actually, genuinely works for me!
+So imagine my shock and delight when it actually did something for me.

 I applied the lube a few minutes before I was planning to masturbate, as the information I’d read indicated that topically-applied CBD can take a while to kick in.
-I was slightly aroused when I started, but I could feel my vulva and clit getting really sensitive really quickly once I applied the lube.
+I was slightly aroused when I started, but I could feel my vulva and clitoris getting really sensitive really quickly once I applied the lube.

-When I started masturbating, I couldn’t believe how sensitive I was.
+When I started touching myself, I couldn’t believe how sensitive I was.
 The best way I can describe it is that it felt like I’d shortcutted the build-up, essentially arriving at the “every nerve ending quivering” state that normally comes from protracted arousal building, anticipation, or edging.

 The bottom line is that I came really hard and really fast.

 Again, I have no way to conclusively prove or disprove that this effect was caused by the CBD.
-It could have been, or it could have been any of the other ingredients (mint, for example, is commonly used in arousal-enhancing products for the cooling and tingling sensation it provides.)
-It could have been the combination, or it could have been a placebo despite my cynicism.
-No way to know for sure.
+It could have been a direct effect, or it could have been any of the other ingredients.
+Mint, for example, is commonly used in arousal-enhancing products for the cooling and tingling sensation it provides.
+It could have been the combination, or it could have been a placebo effect despite my cynicism.
+There’s no way to know for sure.

-But also… if something works, does it actually matter all that much?
+But I’m left asking myself: if something works, does the “why” actually matter all that much?
 Whatever the cause, the orgasm I had was real.
-And when something helps me to cum that hard and that quickly, I’m going to take the win.
+And when something helps me to come that hard and that quickly, I’m going to take the win.

 I don’t really understand how it worked, I only know that it did.
-This stuff gave me one of the strongest (not to mention fastest) solo orgasms I’ve had in quite some time.
+This stuff helped me to reach one of the strongest (not to mention fastest) orgasms I’ve had in quite some time.

 The one downside?
 Like most CBD products, it’s seriously pricey.
 Morgasm CBD lube retails for a slightly eyewatering $54 for a single 60ml tube.
 You can save by buying in bulk packs of 2, 3, 4, or 10 tubes, but it’s still an expensive product.

-It should tell you how much I liked it that I am seriously considering splashing out on a full-size tube or two.
+It should tell you how much I liked this product that I am seriously considering splashing out on a full-size bottle or two once my little sample tube runs out.

-Thanks to Morgasm for sending me this product to test and review.
+Thanks to Morgasm for sending me this CBD lube to test and review.
 All opinions and experiences are, as always, mine.
 Affiliate links appear in this post.

 What You Need to Know About Sex Toys, Sexual Health, and STIs